 Now things are a bit different for us on the IRA side.
 In the case of the 401K the pro-rata rule applies only to single plans with mixed taxation.
 But in the case of an IRA it applies to an aggregation of all your traditional IRA accounts.
 So once you roll your mixed 401K separately to both a Roth IRA and a Traditional IRA, you essentially make your life more difficult if you ever need to do a Roth IRA conversion.

 So if you take an action like an in-service distribution of after tax 401K money you will be forced to push pretax money from your 401k into a Traditional IRA.
 If you do a Roth IRA conversion with new money you put after tax money into the traditional IRA and convert it to a Roth.
 The issue is once you mix the money in your traditional IRA it’s considered one big pot, so pre and post IRA has to be withdrawn at the same time.
-This makes it difficult to impossible to move out the after tax money without disrupting th pretax money.
-So having money sitting in your traditional 401K from an in-service rollover basically closes the door to future Roth Conversions.
+This makes it difficult to impossible to move out the after tax money without disrupting the pretax money.
+So having money sitting in your traditional IRA from an in-service rollover basically closes the door to future Roth Conversions.

 Exceptions to the Pro Rata Rule